FAMILY & CHILD WORKER (BILINGUAL)

 QUALIFICATIONS

-• Bachelor of Social Work / Social Services Worker Diploma / Degree in other social sciences (ie.
+• Bachelor of Social Work (BSW), Social Service worker or a degree in counselling or other related social sciences.

 • Knowledge and experience working with Black and racialized families, individuals, and children.

-• Excellent interpersonal skills; oral and documentation skills
+• Excellent interpersonal skills; strong oral and documentation skills.

-• Strong computer proficiency in MS Office (Word, Excel, PowerPoint, and Outlook), and other
+• Strong computer proficiency in MS Office (Word, Excel, PowerPoint, Outlook) and other databases.

 • A valid driver’s license and access to a vehicle is mandatory.

-careers@britanniawoods.com and we will work with you to make sure your needs are met.
+If you require accessibility accommodation during this process, please email careers@britanniawoods.com and we will work with you to ensure your needs are met.